Lipetsk air base: History

 In 1992, the 968th Fighter Aviation Regiment arrived from Falkenberg in East Germany.
 It was flying Mikoyan-Gurevich MiG-23 and Mikoyan MiG-29 aircraft in the mid-1990s.
 In 1992-1993 it became first a Research-Instructor Fighter Aviation Regiment and then a Research-Instructor Mixed Aviation Regiment.
 Flying solely MiG-29s by 2004, it later also flew Sukhoi Su-24M aircraft.

+On 8 August 2024, during the Russo-Ukrainian War, the airbase was struck by a large-scale Ukrainian drone attack that caused numerous explosions and fires.
+A warehouse containing guided aerial bombs and other facilities near the airbase were hit, with multiple sources of ignition resulting in a massive fire and multiple detonations, according to the Ukrainian general staff.
+Damage to the aircraft at the base was still being assessed the morning after the attack.
+The governor of Lipetsk reported detonations and said that six people had been injured.
+The fire at the air base facility was confirmed by NASA's FIRMS.

+On 20 October 2024, the air base was attacked by Ukrainian drones with Ukrainian officials reporting that the attack was aimed at fuel, equipment and ammunition stored on the base.